EllaKaye/distilltools/README.md

     highlighting theme (particularly one that goes with your new beautifully styled website), that is trickier.
 I plan to write a function to ease that process.
 -   incorporating more of [John Paul Helveston’s functions](https://github.com/jhelvy/jhelvy.com/blob/master/R/functions.R).

 # Contributing to `distilltools`

-We’re actively seeking contributions\!
+We’re actively seeking contributions!

 -   Do you have a `distill` website?
 If so, what tools would you help you in the creation, upkeep and styling of your site?
 Let us know by with an [issue](https://github.com/EllaKaye/distilltools/issues).
 -   Do you have functions that you’ve written for your `distill` workflow?
 If they help you, they’ll almost certainly be helpful to others to.
-Consider submitting (generalized) versions of them for inclusion in `distilltools`\!
+Consider submitting (generalized) versions of them for inclusion in `distilltools`!

 There are lots of other ways to support and contribute to `distilltools`.
 Please see the [contributing